coosto/redex/README.md

 ## What is Redex?

 Redex is an attempt to implement a Redis alternative with cloud-native apps in mind.

+## What problem does Redex solve?

+When running your applications in the cloud, you can easily scale up your app by running multiple instances of it.
+Now lets assume your application uses Redis to cache some frequently accessed resources or uses its pub/sub features to send events around.
+What happens when you scale up your application?
+If you use Redis as a sidecar container to your app, by scaling up your app, you will have standalone instances of Redis running, that is very difficult to manage.
+Whenever you invalidate a cache entry, you probably want to invalidate it in all instances.
+Whenever you publish an event, you most likely want that event being published in all instances.
+You might also want your writes to be immediately available in all instances.
+What if you use atomic increments/decrements?
+How can you perform atomic operations across the cluster?

+The easiest solution is to run a single instance of Redis, so that all instances of your app communicate with that single Redis instance, but then you will lose the fast-access and low-latency benefits of running Redis as a sidecar container, and also this single instance of Redis will become a bottleneck and a single point of failure, preventing scalability and high-availabality of your service.

+You might also think of setting up a [Redis Cluster](https://redis.io/topics/cluster-tutorial), but it has its own drawbacks.
+It is difficult to setup, and it needs at least 3 master nodes to work as expected, and 3 slaves for high-availability.
+Furthurmore, its mainly designed for partitioning/sharding data sets that don't fit in a single instance or for write intensive use cases where a single instance can not handle all the writes, but in most cases we don't need partitioning, what we need is replication.

+The official solution to have a replicated cluster of Redis nodes is [Redis Sentinel](https://redis.io/topics/sentinel), but it also has its own problems.
+You need at least 3 Sentinel instances for a robust deployment, you need Sentinel support in your clients, you need to do lots of tweaks and scripting to get it to work in dynamic cluster environments like Kubernetes, and there is no guarantee that acknowledged writes are retained during failures, since Redis uses asynchronous replication.

+Redex came out of the need for a simple Redis solution that can be used just like a single local Redis instance, while being able to form a replicated cluster once scaled up to multiple instances.
-It can be used as a sidecar container for your app, so that you can easily scale up/down your app and be sure that your cache storage is in sync between all replicas.
-Your app only interacts with its local sidecar cache and doesn't need to know anything about cluster topology.
-Redex cluster is similar to a high available Redis Sentinel setup, but unlike Redis which asynchounosly replicates master node to slaves, Redex is masterless and write operations are strong consistent across the cluster.
+You can use Redex as a sidecar container for your apps/microservices, and easily scale up/down your app without worrying about data being inconsistent between nodes.
+Redex is masterless, clients don't need to know anything about cluster topology, they can interact with the local Redex instance just like a single Redis instance, and unlike Redis write operations are strong consistent across the cluster.

-## Why not Redis Sentinel?

-Redis Sentinel is not suitable for dynamic clusters.
-You can not scale it up and down dynamically, and it needs at least 3 Sentinel instances, and in case of failure it takes some time to elect a new master.
-Also writes are not consistent across the cluster and replication is asynchronous.
-But Redex is masterless, strong consistent, dynamically scalable, and works even with one node.

-## What use cases Redex is/isn't suitable for?
+## Is Redex a replacement for Redis?

+Of course not.
+Redex is a solution for use cases where you need a replicated Redis cluster in a dynamic cluster environment like Kubernetes, without all the hassles of official Redis solutions.
-Redex is well suited for read intensive use cases within a small cluster where strong consistency is a requirement.
-But strong consistency makes write operations gradually slower by adding nodes, hence Redex is not suitable for write intensive use cases, nor for clusters with a large number of nodes.
+It is well suited for read intensive use cases within a small cluster where strong consistency is a requirement, but strong consistency makes write operations gradually slower by adding nodes, hence Redex is not suitable for write intensive use cases, nor for clusters with a large number of nodes.

-Redex is only suitable for datasets that fit into ram, it does not support partitioning data over multiple nodes, nor persisting data to disk.
+Redex does not support all the features and commands that Redis provides, it is only suitable for data sets that fit into RAM, and it does not support partitioning data over multiple nodes, nor persisting data to disk.

 ## Redex key features

-- Uses battle-tested Mnesia in-memory database for storage
+- Uses battle-tested [Mnesia](http://erlang.org/doc/man/mnesia.html) in-memory database for storage
-- Extremely fast Redis protocol parser implemented with NimbleParsec
+- Extremely fast Redis protocol parser implemented with [NimbleParsec](https://github.com/plataformatec/nimble_parsec)
 - Writes are strong consistent across the cluster
 - Reads are local and fast, and comparable to Redis
 - Write performance is comparable to Redis in a single node setup, but gradually degrades by adding nodes